Our Lady of Victory Church (Bronx)

 The Church of Our Lady of Victory is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located at Webster Avenue, Tremont, Bronx, New York City.
 The parish was established in 1909.

 Buildings

 The church complex consists of a church-and-school and separate rectory.
 The address is 1512 Webster Avenue, at East 171 Street, a block south of Claremont Parkway.
 The present dark brown brick Lombardo Romanesque-style church building dates from 1911, apparently providing for a parish school above; the parish does not currently have a parish school but offers a vigorous CCD program.
 The architect was John Vredenburgh Van Pelt, who designed the similar Guardian Angel Church (Manhattan) in 1930.

 History

 Reverend Bartholomew J. Galligan formed the parish and said the first mass in a temporary chapel on September 12, 1909.
-The church and school was opened on December 25, 1911 after construction was completed.
+The church and school were opened on December 25, 1911, after construction was completed.
 The Reverend John F. Quinn was rector at this church until he was transferred to Holy Name of Mary (Montgomery, New York) in 1919 and replaced by the Rev. Thomas B. Brown.

+The parish of St. Augustine merged with Our Lady of Victory to form the parish of St. Augustine - Our Lady of Victory.
+St. Augustine's was closed in 2011 and demolished in 2013.